|

 Character: Marianne Flan

 After her husband loses his job, Marianne moves from Beverly Hills to a nightmare New York City.
-She hires ditzy psychic Reva to redecorate her apartment, and they end up being pursued by a crazed killer.
+She hires ditzy psychic Reva to redecorate her apartment, and they end up being chased by a crazed killer.

 |